Lyte as a Rock: Legacy and influence

-In retrospect, Rob Theakston of AllMusic reviews "(...)
-Lyte as a Rock has aged better than most records that came out during hip-hop's formative years, although at certain moments it has become dated since its release.
+In retrospect, Rob Theakston of AllMusic commented that "Lyte as a Rock has aged better than most records that came out during hip-hop's formative years, although at certain moments it has become dated since its release.
 But what has aged is more than compensated by the classic tunes and the disc's potent historical impact on a generation of women MCs.
 A classic."
-PopMatters' Mark Anthony Neal called the album "one of the most underrated debuts in hip-hop history".
-In February 2008, Rolling Stone included "Lyte as a Rock" along with other albums such as N.W.A's debut album Straight Outta Compton and Public Enemy's It Takes a Nation of Millions to Hold Us Back on their list of the best albums of 1988, which considered "Rap's greatest year".
+Trouser Press concluded that "not only is Lyte's assessment of the sexual battlefield a refreshing change of pace, the chip on her shoulder yields cleverly vicious putdowns."
+PopMatters's Mark Anthony Neal called the album "one of the most underrated debuts in hip-hop history".
+In February 2008, Rolling Stone included Lyte as a Rock along with other albums such as N.W.A's debut album Straight Outta Compton and Public Enemy's It Takes a Nation of Millions to Hold Us Back on their list of the best albums of 1988, which they considered "Rap's greatest year".

 In October 2017 Complex magazine's Michael Gonzales commented "MC Lyte emerged from the depths of Brooklyn caring more about her rhyme skills than her make-up.(...)
 Homegirl might've been Lyte as a Rock, but her debut album was heavy as a boulder."
-XXL's Dominique Zonyee considered that with the release of his debut album Lyte "indirectly challenged anyone who said she couldn’t or wouldn’t have success as a rapper." commenting "After that, how could anyone deny women the same opportunities as male rappers.
+XXL's Dominique Zonyee considered that with the release of her debut album Lyte "indirectly challenged anyone who said she couldn’t or wouldn’t have success as a rapper." commenting "After that, how could anyone deny women the same opportunities as male rappers.
 Even with the obvious feminist tone, Lyte did not compromise her lyricism.
 On so many levels, the rapper's debut has become a pillar of hope for female MCs and has been inspirational in helping other ladies break barriers in the game."